Gu-Youngfeng/MarkDownEditor/README.md

-# MarkDown Editor
+﻿# MarkDown Editor

 This Project provides the **MD**(`MarkDown`) language environment in GitHub.
 It saves my basic **MD** files online.

 ## Introduction

 MarkDown is a very easy editing language, which appears in almost every large website, such as [GitHub](https://github.com/), and [StackOverflow](https://stackoverflow.com/).
-More and more people find it very easy and simple to write files using this language, because we can spend more time focusing the word itself rather than the format.
+More and more people find it very easy and simple to write files using this language, because we can spend more time focusing on the word itself rather than the complicated formats.
 Fortunately, we can totally master it by spending only 5 minutes.

 ## Tutorials